Creatif/creatif-ui-sdk/docs/installation.md

 docker compose up
 ````

+Creatif ships with its own backend so this might take a while but this is the only
+thing that you have to do to start using Creatif.

 > NOTE
 >
 > Creatif comes with its own backend that is written in Go.
 This backend will probably
-> start after Creatifs is all setup so if you start.
-Creatif runs on localhost:5173 and the
+> start after Creatif is all setup so if you start the frontend and the backend throws an error,
+> its probably because its still building.
+Wait a couple of seconds and it should work.
-> backend is no localhost:3002
+> Creatif runs on localhost:5173 and the backend is no localhost:3002